r7kamura/katatema/README.md

 }
 ```

-then execute `npm run deploy` to deploy your site to GitHub Pages.
+Then you can simply invoke `npm run deploy` to deploy.

 ```
 Cloning git@github.com:username/repo.git into node_modules/gh-pages/.cache